-Heads of Schools, Secondary School Administrators, and 12 month Principals, Assistant Principals, Secondary School Counselors and Preschool Directors receive a set annual grant of leave at the beginning of each new contract year.
-Those who are hired after the beginning of the new contract year receive a prorated grant of annual leave on their first paycheck.
+12 Month Contracted School Employees receive a set annual grant of leave at the beginning of each new contract year.
+Those who are hired after the beginning of the new contract year receive a pro-rated grant of annual leave on their first paycheck.
 The annual leave year for this group of employees ends on the final paycheck of the contract year.
-Annual leave for these employees does not carry forward into the next contract year, may not accompany an employee to a new school or other diocesan site, and is not paid out upon completion of the contract.
+Annual leave balances for these employees do not carry forward into the next contract year